 The successful applicant will develop a 3D in vitro model to study scleral remodeling using adult and paediatric donor tissue, and will measure scleral fibroblasts biomechanical properties using force-monitoring devices.
 Routine biochemical and molecular biology techniques will be used to identify and validate the pathways involved.

-The position is funded by Moorfields Eye Hospital for a period of 12 months in the first instance.
+The position is funded for a period of 10 months in the first instance.

 Applicants should apply online.
 To access further details about the position and how to apply please click on the ‘Apply’ button above.

 Latest time for the submission of applications: 23:59.

 UCL Taking Action for Equality

 We will consider applications to work on a part-time, flexible and job share basis wherever possible.

 Our department holds an Athena SWAN Bronze award, in recognition of our commitment to advancing gender equality.